catplotlib/GitMLIssues/README.md

 ## Overview

 GitMLIssues-Client is a web application designed to track machine learning issues from various open source projects on GitHub.
-It provides an accessible and organized interface for developers interested in contributing to machine learning projects.
+It auto-fetches the latest issues everyday and provides an accessible and organized interface for developers interested in contributing to machine learning projects.
 The backend of GitMLIssues-Client is built with Django.

 Live Demo: https://gitmlissues.netlify.app/